logoBack to App page

 2. Expand the field view.

-3. In the Columns section, under Column permissions, choose Include or Exclude tab.
+3. In the Columns section, under Column visibility, choose Can access or Can’t access tab.

 Note

-• To make a column visible on Requests page, use the Include tab and provide entities which can see the column.
+• To make a column visible on Requests page, use the Can access tab and provide entities which can see the column.

-• To make a column hidden on Requests page, use the Exclude tab and select entities which can’t see the column.
+• To make a column hidden on Requests page, use the Can’t access tab and select entities which can’t see the column.
 As a result, the app automatically displays it to all the Jira instance users except the selected entities.

 1. Select users, Jira groups, organizations or User scopes to set permissions.